vikas9-dev/microservices/doc/02_Building_Microservices_using_Spring_Boot.md

 * ⚠️ Proper exception handling
 * 📘 Thorough documentation

-In the upcoming lectures, I’ll walk you through building REST services with **Spring Boot** while implementing all of these best practices.
-Get ready to build robust, production-ready APIs! 💪🚀 See you in the next session! 👋
+In the upcoming lectures, 👋 I’ll walk you through building REST services with **Spring Boot** while implementing all of these best practices.
+Get ready to build robust, production-ready APIs! 💪🚀

 ---